DoNOF/DoNOF-Documentation/docs/input.rst

                       = T      Yes (DEFAULT)

-CHKORTHO:            CHECK THE ORTHONORMALITY OF THE MOs
+CHKORTHO:            Check the orthonormality of the MOs

                       = F      No (DEFAULT)